nagyist/opendialog-dev-environment/README.md

 * `ssh-nginx.sh` - SSH to the nginx container
 * `ssh-workspace.sh` - SSH to the Workspace container
 * `start.sh` - Starts only the containers needed to run the app.
 Will not start workspace or test containers
+* `start-ratel.sh` - Starts only the ratel container
 * `start-test-containers.sh` - Starts the containers needed for running tests
 * `start-workspace.sh` - Starts only the workspace and related containers
 * `stop-test-containers.sh` - Stops all test containers
 * `stop-workspace.sh` - Stops the workspace container
 * `up-with-rebuild.sh` - Spins rebuilds and starts the core containers
-* `update-conversations.sh` - Makes sure the right containers are running and installs the newest OD conversations
 * `update-opendialog.sh` - Installs the latest composer and node requirements on the project as well as the webchat component
-* `update-webchat-settings.sh` - Updates the webchat settings based on the artisan command

 ## Automated testing